computations/SunStar/doc/writeup.md

 numbersections: true
 geometry: margin=1in
 toc: true
 abstract: STAR[@liu09] is a method of computing species trees from gene trees.
-Later,
-    STAR was proven to be statistically consistent given a few conditions [@rhodes_star].
-Using these conditions, it is possible to detect errors in the species tree inference process, which will produce instabilities in the tree resulting from STAR.
+    Later, STAR was generalized and proven to be statistically consistent given a few conditions [@rhodes_star].
+Using these conditions, it is possible to investigate robustness in the species tree inference process, which will produce instabilities in the tree resulting from STAR.
 We have developed a piece of software that does this called \texttt{SunStar}.
 header-includes:
     -   \usepackage[linesnumbered,lined,ruled,vlined]{algorithm2e}
     -   \usepackage{nicefrac}